 When it comes to carbs, it’s slim pickings.
 There aren’t many foods that are going to satisfy that 5% range.

-Considering the average individual who is dieting and gets only 1600 calories per day would maintain just 20 grams of carbs per day, you can see how hard it is to find foods that work within this budget.
+Considering the average individual who is dieting only gets 1600 calories per day, that means 20 grams of carbs per day is the recommendation.
+You can see how hard it is to find foods that work within this budget!

 If you were to eat an apple, you’d be allowed no other carbs during the day.
 Crazy, right?!

 But is this actually the case?

 Can you take your carbs higher on the ketogenic diet in any circumstances?

 Let’s address this a bit further.